openshift/microshift/README.md

 To run MicroShift, you need a machine with at least:

 - x86_64/AMD64 or ARM64 CPU architecture
-- Red Hat Enterprise Linux 8 (8.6 or later) operating system
+- Red Hat Enterprise Linux 8 with Extended Update Support (8.6 or later)
 - 2 CPU cores
 - 2GB of RAM
 - 1GB of free storage space for MicroShift

+> The system requirements also include the resources for the operating system unless explicitly mentioned otherwise,

 ## Deploying MicroShift on Edge Devices
 For production deployments, MicroShift can be run on bare metal hardware or hypervisors supported and certified for the Red Hat Enterprise Linux 8 operating system.